mobenh/terraform-aws-ec2instance/README.md

 # Creating EC2 instance using Terraform
-In this project I used Terraform to create a Ubuntu EC2 instance.
+In this project I used Terraform to create a Linux EC2 instance.
 ![image](https://github.com/mobenh/terraform-aws-ec2instance/assets/96225596/eafccabb-14ac-47d9-9a46-ad463252704a)

 ## Technologies Used